 - Open Area Lighting (for communal areas – to reduce panic).

-- High-Risk Task Area Lighting – To ensure you can shut down any dangerous machinery where fire could enhance the danger.
+- High-Risk Task Area Lighting – To ensure you can shut down any dangerous machinery where a fire could enhance the danger.

 Fire Safety Training Saves Lives